-BA420 Integrated Marketing - 4.5 Credit Hours
+BA420 Integrated Marketing - 4.5 Credit Hours (55 contact hours)

-This course is designed for students who will become decision makers in almost any company concerned with consumer/customer communications including: advertising, public relations, promotions, Internet, marketing, media and client organizations.
+This course is designed for students who will become decision makers in almost any company concerned with consumer/customer communications including advertising, public relations, promotions, Internet, marketing, media, and client organizations.
 Students will learn and practice message and touchpoint integration with special attention to effectiveness and measurable results.
 Communication professionals are now more than ever accountable for their programs and strategies.
 They also have more power to shape the way in which marketing organizations do business.

-CA100 Introduction to Computer Software Management - 4.5 Credit Hours
+CA100 Introduction to Computer Software Management - 4.5 Credit Hours (55 contact hours)